Lake Ptolemy: Biology

 Lake Ptolemy featured a diverse ecosystem, especially in its southwestern sector where tributaries formed river deltas with diverse environments; these include banks, reed beds, shallow lakes and swamps.
 Plant species documented from Lake Ptolemy include Acacia and Tamarix species, as well as Balanitos aegyptiaca and Capparis decidua.
 The various water systems aided in the propagation of plants.
 Reed vegetation formed on the southern and western shores of the lake, and probably extended over its entire perimeter and sometimes into open water.
 The existence of Typha suggests that shallow lake phases occurred.
 Microbialites and stromatolites also formed on the lake shores and together with limnites are used to delimit the lake surface.

 Ostracods found in the lake include Candonopsis, Cyprideis, Cypridopsis, Cyprilla, Darwinula, Herpetocypris and Limnocytherae.
 In some places, diatoms were widespread enough to form diatomite deposits.

 About 10-18 fish species existed in Lake Ptolemy, such as Clarias lazera, Lates niloticus and Synodontis.
 Likewise, fossils of land tortoises, water tortoises and hippopotamus were found on the area of the former lake.
 The existence of marsh animals in the region was already reported in the map of 1858.
 Further animals documented in fossils include the Nile crocodile and pelomedusidae and trionychidae species.
 Bees, molluscs and worms were active in the lake sediments, while alcelaphinae, elephants, giraffes, other ungulates as well as other animals such as cane rats lived around the lake.

-The south shore of Lake Ptolemy could have been inhabited by neolithic pastoralists.
+The south shore of Lake Ptolemy could have been inhabited by neolithic pastoralists, while the swampy conditions at the northern margin rendered it presumably inhospitable.
 In addition, many human artifacts have been found in the region surrounding the former lake, some of which may have had religious-spiritual significance.
+As the lake levels decreased, populations migrated deeper into the lake basin.